beejjorgensen/flashcard-tinder/README.md

 # Flashcard Tinder
-## Created by Stevie, Latoyya, Dan, and John
+## Created by Wesley, Stevie, Latoyya, Dan, and John

 ### Built using: